 That’s because man and woman are genders.
 They are social ideas about how people who have vulvas and vaginas, and people who have penises and testicles should behave, but it doesn’t really work like that.

 However you think about yourself, always remember that people may not belong to the gender you expect, and that’s fine.

 Explore our section on gender which helps to explain more about what gender is and introduces some definitions of commonly used terms.
-There is advice on coming out as trans or non-binary, transitioning and for a brilliant account of what it's like to be trans*, read Alex's story.
+There is also advice on coming out as trans or non-binary and transitioning.

 Page last reviewed: July 2017

 Next review due: July 2019